Huanzhuo/huanzhuo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Huanzhuo Wu.
-I will start my new role at Nokia in Munich from 2023, after finishing my research position at the Deutsche Telekom Chair of Communication Networks (ComNets), TU Dresden, Germany.
+I am a research engineer at Nokia in Munich, after finishing my research position at the Deutsche Telekom Chair of Communication Networks (ComNets), TU Dresden, Germany.
 My particular research interests are In-network Computing, Software Defined Networks (SDN), and Algorithm Optimization in 5G and beyond, with more than 20 peer-reviewed <a href="/publications/">publications</a>.
 In addition, I am in charge of applying and managing <a href="/projects/">research projects</a> with leading research institutions and companies.
 <!-- My current work includes contributing to <a href="/projects/">research projects</a>, and <a href="/teaching/">teaching/supervising students</a> of the faculty. -->